nginx/unit-docs/source/news/2024/unit-1.33.0-released.rst

 GCC & Clang
 ===========

-We removed support for a several lesser-known compilers.
+We removed support for several lesser-known compilers.
 GCC and Clang are now the only supported compilers for building Unit.

 ==========